-Millions of people worldwide are living in regions lacking national grids, the basic services and infrastructures of water, electricity and sewage.
+Millions of people worldwide are living in regions lacking national grids - the basic infrastructures of water, electricity and sewage.
 This lack of grid is referred to as living 'Off-Grid'.
 Living off-grid has a direct impact on the quality of life and health, and it is the most prominent indicator of global injustice in the distribution of resources.
 In most cases, there is no future prospect of obtaining traditional grid connectivity.

 For these reasons, Eilat-Eilot Renewable Energy Initiative established the Off-Grid village, located in Kibbutz Ketura.
 We have two partners for this project: the Arava Institute for Environmental Studies, which has been working with African communities as well as Bedouin communities in Israel and Capital Nature cleantech incubator, who provide the technological backing of the project.